solarseller.com alternative energy by John Drake Services, Inc. | home

 They are sometimes offered as lifeboat / survival matches.

-The act like a road flare (fusee) in that once they light, even
+These act like a road flare (fusee) in that once they are lit, even

 submersing them in water will not put them out.